tsgates/arch-wiki-markdown/wiki/ATI.md

 and use HDMI+DVI outputs for the dual-head setup, unless you explicitely specify "ZaphodHeads"   "VGA-0".

-Moreover, this option allows you to easily select the screen you want to mark as primary.

 Enabling video acceleration
 ---------------------------

-Latest mesa package added support for MPEG1/2 decoding to free drivers, exported via libvdpau.
-After installing it assign environment variable LIBVA_DRIVER_NAME to vdpau and VDPAU_DRIVER to the name of driver core, e.g.:
+Latest mesa package added support for MPEG1/2 decoding to free drivers, exported via libvdpau and are automaticaly detected.

+You can force used driver by assigning environment variable LIBVA_DRIVER_NAME to vdpau and VDPAU_DRIVER to the name of driver core, e.g.: